-Must meet 1 - 2 and one of either 3, 4, 5 or 6:
+Must meet 1 - 3 and at least one of 4, 5, 6 or 7:

 - 1. A DSM diagnosis is the primary focus of active treatment. - 2.
-There is a reasonable expectation that the presenting symptoms/behavior will adequately resolve or stabilize sufficiently to initiate treatment at a lower level of care within 23 hours. - 3.
+There is a reasonable expectation for improvement in the severity of the current condition and behaviors that likely will adequately resolve or stabilize sufficiently to initiate treatment at a lower level of care within 23 hours. - 3.
 The treatment is not primarily social, interpersonal, domiciliary or respite care. - 4.
 Emerging imminent risk of significant self-harm due to one of the following: - a.
 Current threat that includes a plausible plan in the absence of the specific means and/or intent to enact said plan - b.
 Current/recent attempt that included a non-lethal plan and intent with ongoing risk due to lack of remorse, poor impulse control or inability to reliably plan for safety - c.
 Acute psychotic symptoms with disorganized or bizarre behaviors - d.
 Violent, unpredictable, uncontrollable and destructive behavior - 5.
 Emerging imminent risk of significant harm to others due to one of the following: - a.
-Current threat that includes identified victim(s) in the absence of the specific means and/or intent to enact said plan - b.
-Current/recent attempt that included a non-lethal plan and intent with ongoing risk due to lack of remorse, poor impulse control or inability to reliably plan for safety - c.
+Current threat that includes identified victim(s) in the absence of the specific means and/or intent to enact said plan - Current/recent attempt that included a non-lethal plan and intent with ongoing risk due to lack of remorse, poor impulse control or inability to reliably plan for safety - c.
 Acute psychotic symptoms with disorganized or bizarre behaviors - d.
 Violent, unpredictable, uncontrollable and destructive behavior - 6.
 Acute intoxication with significant medical, emotional or behavioral disturbance requiring 24-hour medical management and intervention. - 7.
 Presence or likelihood of adverse reactions to psychiatric interventions requiring 24hour medical monitoring and management to prevent or treat serious, severe and/or imminent deterioration in the member's medical or psychiatric condition.